DOI-USGS/nhdplusTools/README.md

 ways.
 In other words, a catchment can *only* be characterized fully through a collection of different conceptual representations.
-In NHDPlus, the "catchment" feature is the polygon feature that describes the drainage divide around the hydrologic unit that contributes surface flow to a given flowline.
+In NHDPlus, the "catchment" feature is the polygon feature that describes the drainage divide around the hydrologic unit that contributes surface flow to a given NHD flowline.
 While this may seem like a significant difference, in reality, the NHDPlus COMID identifier lends itself very well to the HY\_Features catchment concept.
 The COMID is used as an identifier for the catchment polygon, the flowline that